MagnusVV/the-useless-Magnus/README.md

 ![Jessica](https://media.giphy.com/media/B1bMjDNIwe4T09fNai/giphy.gif)

+The project for the course in JS.
+The task was to create a webpage without any inherent purpose, except for the joy of visiting it and interact with it.

 # Is it useless?

 It's pretty useless.
 It's got some text, two different kinds of event listeners, one small object, some svg's and some sound effects.